frokexec/ku-cpe-notes/Operating Systems/1 Introduction/Multiprogramming & Multitasking.md

 ## Multi programming

-Multi-programming increases CPU utilisation by organising jobs (code and data) so that the CPU always has one to execute.
+Multi-programming increases CPU utilisation by organising jobs (code and data) so that the CPU *always has one to execute*.
 The idea is to keep multiple jobs in main memory.
 If one job gets occupied with IO, CPU can be assigned to other job.

 ![[Pasted image 20230718225330.png]]